Lemala Ngorongoro Tented Camp is an small tented camp set in a delightful ancient acacia forest on the rim of the Ngorongoro Crater.

 Escorted walks are also available into the forest and along the crater rim with an armed ranger and a Masai guide.

 The camp has 9 spacious canvas tents, ensuring intimacy and minimal impact on the pristine forest environment.
 The roomy en-suite bathrooms contain a dressing area, flush toilet and a large safari shower.
+There is also one 2 bedroom family room.

 The mess tent is beautifully furnished with comfy sofas, lamps, bookshelves and corner cabinets in old wood, chests and rugs.
 In the evening, guests gather around the campfire to exchange tales of the day's safari followed by a sumptuous hearty meal.